robertarles/Radm/README.md

 - **Non-destructive:** Your existing dotfiles will not be touched unless you explicitly beg radm to do so.
 - **Creates symlinks only:** radm just creates the symlinks.
 It's up to you to handle version control for your dotfiles.
+The .gitignore file ignores your dot files in the macos, linux, and base directories.
+BACK THEM UP. (e.g I sync my radm directory, and recommend Syncthing)

 ## Installation